KEDGERS/Draft/AIOps_Planning_Questionnaire.md

   * How would you solve the problem if you did not use AIOps?
   * Can you leverage the expertise of your employees or other stakeholders in the “labeling” of your monitoring datasets, which will eventually result in a better solution altogether?
   * Do you have an understanding of the behavior of the system in normal condition (Steady State)?
+  * AIOps is going to find patterns in large amount of data, are you really thinking through those patterns and how to be able to process those at scale?
   * Do you plan on leveraging historical information or real time (Streaming) data?
   * Do you have well-defined objectives for: